 In vivo Study of Biofilm-Associated Catheter Infections

 We developed a clinically relevant in vivo model of catheter-associated biofilm infections to design new and efficient biofilm-eradication approaches applicable to contaminated totally implantable venous access port (TIVAP) catheters.
-Key publication • Chauhan, A., D. Lebeaux, […]
+Key publications • Chauhan, A., J.M. […]

 We designed a continuous-flow culture system in which biofilm formation can be reproducibly monitored and controlled in microfermentors handled at flow-rates avoiding accumulation of planktonic bacteria.
 This model is suited for biofilm macroscopic analysis, […]